mrkraimer/PY_NTNDA_Viewer/README.md

 You should see what you saw before.

 Next select Compressor **Blosc**.
-You should see what you did before.
-But now on the PY_NTNDA_Viewer window you will see that the compressed size is much less than the uncompressed size.
+You should see what you did before, except that on the PY_NTNDA_Viewer window you will see that the compressed size is much less than the uncompressed size.